-Housed in a purpose-built pavilion by March Studio, Rain Room is a permanent part of the Jackalope Art Collection.
+Housed in a purpose-built pavilion in St Kilda by March Studio, Rain Room is a permanent part of the Jackalope Art Collection.
 An ethereal architectural statement, the ‘Jackalope Pavilion’ is a creative and artistic space, through which Jackalope can showcase public art and activations in an urban context.
 The launch of the Pavilion and decision to bring Rain Room to Australia also supports a key part of Jackalope’s undertaking to bring internationally significant art to Australia.

 Rain Room acknowledges the traditional custodians of the St Kilda region, the Boon Wurrung people.